Gambling regulation: Councillor handbook (England and Wales)

 It should be noted that in setting out its approach to inspection and enforcement, the authority will also be providing an outline of the basis for its fee structure.
 As in other areas of regulatory services, in developing their enforcement strategy, authorities should adopt a ‘better regulation’ approach that recognises the requirements of the statutory regulator’s code and applies the principles of proportionality and transparency, particularly in terms of consultation and engagement with regulated businesses.

 The Gambling Commission is keen for licensing authorities to foster a partnership approach to local regulation, working jointly with local businesses to tackle issues linked to gambling premises.
-In previous discussions with the betting shop industry, it has been recognised that, despite the differing opinions held about clustering and machine stakes, a partnership approach is likely to be more effective in resolving issues linked to local betting shops.
+A partnership approach could assist with resolving issues linked to local betting shops.
 This could include ward councillors; council licensing teams and community safety teams; police licensing and community officers; betting shop managers and betting shop area managers, as well as town centre managers, representatives of the wider business community and other stakeholders listed above.

 Information sharing